ccdschool/fsharpdaybyday/week02/day08/README.md

 # Day #8 - Arrays
-Learning a language is easier when you know why, when you have goal.
+Learning a language is easier when you know why, when you have a goal.
 That's why today's lesson starts with a kata.
 First the problem, then an introduction to helpful language features.

 Please have a look at the [requirements document](https://app.box.com/s/z07b8gr6e1ngvb3cg7ps78zy2ddi3vx1).
 The requested solution is still small, but there is enough to learn for it for a couple of days.

-Let's start with list of features that need to be implemented.
+Let's start with a list of features that need to be implemented.
 From that we can get an idea what's missing in our F# toolbox.

 * A program, not just a function needs to be written.
 That means, at least in the end you need to use an IDE like Visual Studio or Xamarin Studio to compile the code into a standalone executable for your operating system.
 * The program needs access to the command line to read the number to convert.